QLiMBer/qlimber.github.io/README.md

 ## Safe overrides (how to customize without touching the theme gem)

-- Post layout that links tags and categories (used in this site):
+- Post layout that links tags and categories (current implementation):

   ```html
   <!-- _layouts/post.html -->